Force Majeure (Doro album): Background

-After the success of Warlock's album Triumph and Agony, which gained Gold status in Germany and reached number 98 on the Billboard 200 in the United States, Doro remained the only original member of the band.
-Some legal issues about the use of the name Warlock were raised by the former band manager and Doro settled the dispute, renouncing to issue any new album with the band's name, but using her name instead for any new releases.
-However, the first print of the LP was issued with a sticker on the cover near Doro's name with "+ Warlock" written on and for some fans Force Majeure should still be considered as the last album by Warlock.
+Following the success of Warlock's album Triumph and Agony, which achieved Gold status in Germany and reached number 98 on the Billboard 200 in the United States, Doro Pesch remained the sole original member of the band.
+Legal disputes regarding the use of the band’s name were subsequently raised by the former manager, and Doro ultimately resolved the matter by relinquishing the right to release new material under the name "Warlock", instead issuing future works under her own name.
+Nevertheless, the initial pressing of the LP featured a sticker on the cover, adjacent to Doro’s name, bearing the inscription "+ Warlock", and, for some fans, Force Majeure is still regarded as the band’s final album.